 Sierra RS Cosworth may only use a Garrett T3 turbocharger.

-Sierra RS 500 Cosworth may only use a Garrett T4 turbocharger.

 Renault 5GT turbo may use fuel injection, only if fitted/adapted to the standard inlet manifold for that vehicle.

 8.7.9 Non-Standard Induction:

 Non-standard induction systems / Throttle Bodies are permitted with approval from the Championship Organisers only if Fuel Injection was fitted as standard.